djwisdom/serenityos-icons/README.md

 into the forseeable future. :^)

 ## Note:
-I may only update the PixelPaint source files since one can easily generate the final icons by exporting it as .png files.
+I may or may not update the PixelPaint files.
+This repo exists for the .PNG files and those files are mostly guaranteed to be updated.

 ## Songbyrrd Icon Theme pack (work-in-progress)
 A SerenityOS (custom) icon theme with flat, minimalist look and